aurrelhebert/WarpScript-tutorials/02_Geo_Time_Serie/README.md

-# Manipulate a Geo Time Serie
+# Manipulate a Geo Time Serie<sup>®</sup>

 Now, let's use WarpScript to manipulate one GTS.
 We will start to analyse a GTS containing the price of the nearest Station of the Brest Airport.

 ## Get the GTS

 The GTS chosen as example includes all the prices available during the month of november 2015.
-In order to have a generic example, this GTS was wrapped.
+In order to have a generic example, this GTS is wrapped.
 To use it, you will first need to unwrap it.
 That's what is done in the first lines of the gts_01.mc2 script.
 When execute this script, the element on top of the stack is a GTS.
 It contains the GTS containing the price of the "gas oil" fuel.

 ## Manipulate this GTS - Get its last value